IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-12-31-NewYearEve.md

 <p>Happy Happy New Year 2021</p>

 <p>2020 was the toughest year for humanity in-deed.
 Everyone has suffered in some way or other.
 Everyone will remember this year for some reason.
-I have my reasons too.</p>
+I have my reasons too.
+But lets recall only the positives this evening.</p>

 <p>Being optimistic about 2020, I would like to remember 2020 as the year in which I met some people that are very close to me now.
 I made some great friends for life.
 Got time to spend with family.</p>

 <p>Everyone will agree on this:</p>

 > No one had thaught that they would get this much of time to spend with their families at home if this would have not happened.
-Many of my senoirs and I have not thaught that we would get this much time with family after start a professional career.
-That the biggest positive I can think of.
+Many of my seniors and I have not thaught that we would get this much time with family after starting a professional career.
+That's the biggest positive I can think of.

 Let me know yours, will be glad to know.